cs207group9/cs207-FinalProject/README.md

 - Coefficient for Arrhenius reaction
 - Coefficient for modified Arrhenius reaction

+The equilibrium constant can be inferred from a set of NASA coefficients.
+Once we obtained the forward coefficient and the equilibrium constant, we have the backward coefficient, thus the specific equation of evolution.

-Note that the relation between reaction rate `f` and concentration `x` is quite simple.
+Note that the relation between reaction rate `f` and concentration `x` turns out to be quite simple.
 We can derive their jacobian mannually if we want.

 ## Required modules